Pūkorokoro-Miranda to Thames

 Traffic: Light to Moderate

-Officially opened 18 November 2017, Kaiaua to Thames is the newest section of the Hauraki Rail Trail.
-This section is an easy ride which is mostly along the top of stop banks beside the Firth of Thames taking in the Kaiaua Shore Birds, (the Pūkorokoro/Miranda Shorebird Centre is well worth a visit), lush farm lands and wetlands with magnificent views to the Coromandel Ranges.
+The open section, heading south, is an easy ride which is mostly along the top of stop banks taking in lush farm lands and wetlands with magnificent views to the Coromandel Ranges.

 You will pass through the villages of Waitakaruru, Pipiroa and Kopu which all offer the chance to refresh over a cuppa and something yummy to eat.
 Thames is the perfect place for an overnight stop, with plenty of accommodation options and places to eat.